 Exploring Older Adults' Engagement With Personal Data In Their Everyday Life

-SEEKING OLDER ADULTS WHO KEEP RECORDS OF ANYTHINGS IN THEIR DAILY LIVES
+SEEKING OLDER ADULTS WHO KEEP RECORDS OF ANYTHING IN THEIR DAILY LIVES

 Do you keep track of anything in your daily life?